Slackadays/Chata/README.md

 # Inspiration ✨

-Ba**chata** music, especially the guitar component of it, is the coolest thing ever.
+Ba**chata** music, especially the guitar component of it, I think is the coolest thing ever.
 If you don't know what that is, check out the explanation on my [profile page](https://github.com/Slackadays/).

 To make the "classic" bachata guitar sound, you need four audio effects: high-pass EQ, compression, 20ms-delay stereo chorus, and reverb, in that order.
 Unfortunately, unless you want to lug around a bunch of heavy guitar pedals, a laptop, or a vintage Ibanez PT-4 from the 1990s, a DSP "multi-effects processor" is the only practical option.
 Also unfortunately, researching how these DSP things work revealed how sorry of a state the professional audio industry is regarding free and open-source software.